 2. TB-500 vs. Thymosin Beta-4: Key Structural Differences

-Understanding the distinction between TB 500 peptide and the full-length thymosin beta-4 molecule is essential for anyone evaluating the research literature or considering these compounds for investigation.
-While the two terms are frequently used interchangeably in popular media and supplement marketing, they refer to molecules with meaningfully different structural characteristics and, consequently, different functional capacities.
-Thymosin beta-4 is the complete, naturally occurring 43-amino acid protein with a molecular weight of 4,921 daltons, while TB-500 in its strictest definition represents a synthetic heptapeptide fragment corresponding to only seven of those amino acids—specifically the LKKTETQ sequence at positions 17 through 23 that constitutes the core actin-binding domain.
+Grasp the distinction between TB 500 peptide and the full-length thymosin beta-4 molecule is essential for anyone assessing the research literature or considering these compounds for study.
+While the two terms are often used interchangeably in popular media and supplement marketing, they refer to molecules with meaningfully different structural characteristics and, so, different functional capacities.
+Thymosin beta-4 is the complete, naturally occurring 43-amino acid protein with a cell-level weight of 4,921 daltons, while TB-500 in its strictest definition represents a synthetic heptapeptide fragment corresponding to only seven of those amino acids—mainly the LKKTETQ sequence at positions 17 through 23 that constitutes the core actin-binding domain.

 | Feature | Thymosin Beta-4 (Full) | TB-500 (Fragment) |